-• Increasing skilled labor shortage
+Increasing skilled labor shortage

-• Pricing uncertainty for minerals and metals
+Pricing uncertainty for minerals and metals

-- Lack of public trust in regulatory agencies, companies

-- Land use conflicts with mining
+- Lack of public trust in regulatory agencies, companies - Land use conflicts with mining

-- Public perceptions of mining

 Where We Are What measurements can we use to track progress?
 Where do we want to be in 5 years?
-2026 Targets \$1.9 billion (2020) Mineral Value - Export value of minerals being extracted in Alaska Alaska recently surpassed Florida to be the sixth most-productive mining state \$2.1 billion (10% increase) 3 Mines (2020) Producing Mines - How many major deposits are moving from exploration and permitting to operation in Interior Alaska.
-The Interior has three active mines (Fort Knox, Northern Star Pogo, Usibelli Coal) and two in exploration (Livengood, Tetlin) 4 mines 1,293 Jobs (2019) Employment - FNSB residents employed full or part time in mining, quarrying, and oil and gas jobs.
+2027 Targets \$1.9 billion (2020) Mineral Value - Export value of minerals being extracted in Alaska Alaska recently surpassed Florida to be the sixth most-productive mining state \$2.1 billion (10% increase) 3 Mines (2020) Producing Mines - How many major deposits are moving from exploration and permitting to operation in Interior Alaska.
+The Interior has three large active mines (Fort Knox, Northern Star Pogo, Usibelli Coal) and two large mines in exploration (Livengood, Tetlin); this does not count smaller mining operations 4 mines 1,293 Jobs (2019) Employment - FNSB residents employed full or part time in mining, quarrying, and oil and gas jobs.
 This number has decreased by almost half over the past 5 years (2,322 in 2014) 1,420 (10% increase)